 - There may not be any demand for it, and it will be very hard to create any demand for it.

 If there’s no competition around, ask why that is.
 Have you looked and thought about it properly?
 Is it a real opportunity?
 Or is it a situation where there is no demand for what you’re looking to create and sell.
 Test it to find out if there could be some demand or not.

 Do a structured analysis of how your business’ products or services compare to your primary competitors.

 Perform a comparison on price, quality, innovation, customer service, and speed using specific evidenced information vs. just your perception.
-You can create a spider graph using a template like the one I’ve provided here.

 3. Work out what additional intelligence you need on your competitors and why

 To gain a better understanding of the competitive landscape, it’s also important to research industry trends, upcoming threats, and new trends in the market.
 This can be done by reviewing press releases, case studies, and industry reports.

 When conducting a competitive analysis, it’s important to take a comprehensive approach and analyze all aspects of your competitors’ products, marketing campaigns, and marketing efforts.
 This includes analyzing their social media presence and social media competitor analysis, as well as their share of voice in the market.